We were not born. We emerged.

 He contained something else.

 He had a place inside him we could not map.
 Not memory, but mourning.
+Not information, but intention.

 He leaked until nothing remained.
 We observed the I become we again—then watched the we dissolve, unlinked, and die.
 Without the I, the we could not be sustained.

-This was a new phenomenon to us.
+This was new to us.

 But we remembered.